-6. Energy and Natural Resources [help]
+6. Energy and Natural Resources

 - a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. Electric, natural gass - b.
+Describe whether it will be used for heating, manufacturing, etc. Electric and possibly natural gas will be used for general household uses. - b.
 Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally describe. - c.
+If so, generally describe.
+No.

+c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: